edgonzalesjr/Phishing-Threat-Analysis/README.md

 ## Outcome

-- Improved Email Security Awareness:
+- Improved Email Security Awareness
   - Identify phishing attempts effectively and take proactive steps to prevent them.
   - Enhanced understanding of how email security protocols (SPF, DMARC) help protect against spoofing and phishing attacks.

-- Hands-on Experience with Cybersecurity Tools:
+- Hands-on Experience with Cybersecurity Tools
   - Gaining practical experience with OSINT tools to investigate and validate suspicious communications in real-world scenarios.

-- Effective Use of Incident Response Protocols:
+- Effective Use of Incident Response Protocols
   - Understand the importance of working with a SOC and following organizational protocols when encountering potential threats.

-- Practical Understanding of Attachment Threats:
+- Practical Understanding of Attachment Threats
   - Evaluate email attachments for signs of malware to prevent possible infections.

-- Real-World Application of Cybersecurity Concepts:
+- Real-World Application of Cybersecurity Concepts
   - By engaging in a practical challenge, apply cybersecurity concepts such as phishing identification, email header analysis, and attachment investigation, to prepare for real-world cybersecurity tasks.

 ## Acknowledgements